 Yes.
 Aquaculture companies participating in the Scheme in addition to meeting government regulations, must demonstrate ongoing compliance with a recognised, third-party audited certification scheme that promotes best environmental practice.
-The company should also proactively review their environmental protection policies in line with developments in research and technology.
+For more information visit the RSPCA Knowledgebase.

 Australian lamb and beef products come from animals born and raised outdoors, so yes, they can be called free range.

 The nature of beef and lamb farming in Australia means that animals generally aren’t affected by the same welfare concerns related to behavioural restriction faced by animals in intense confinement (such as can be experienced by layer hens, pigs, meat chickens, turkeys and ducks).
-While we will look into the feasibility of introducing higher welfare standards for cattle and sheep, in the meantime, as a consumer you can contact the makers of your favourite beef and lamb products and ask them about standards of care for their animals.
+We will look into the feasibility of introducing higher welfare standards for cattle and sheep.
+In the meantime, as a consumer you can contact the makers of your favourite beef and lamb products and ask them about standards of care for their animals.